 Other labor issues include state and local laws limiting flexibility in retail scheduling, flawed SEC pay ratio regulations, and long-stalled efforts at immigration reform.

 Why it matters to retailers

-Faced with years of declining membership in traditional strongholds such as manufacturing, union leaders have targeted traditionally non-union industries.
+Faced with years of declining membership in strongholds such as manufacturing, union leaders have targeted traditionally non-union industries.
 Among them is retail, where only about 5 percent of employees are union members.
-Both the micro-union ruling and the ambush election regulations sought to make unionizing retail workers easier, the first by allowing unions to concentrate on smaller groups of workers and the second by giving retailers less time to respond.
-The micro-union ruling also had the potential to make it difficult for a retailer to move workers between stores or departments or cross-train them for different jobs.
+Both the micro-union ruling and the ambush election regulations sought to make unionizing retail workers easier, the first by allowing unions to concentrate on smaller groups and the second by giving retailers less time to respond.
+The micro-union ruling also had the potential to make it difficult for retailers to move workers between stores or departments or cross-train them for different jobs.
 The expanded joint employer definition exposed companies to more lawsuits over labor disputes, potentially laying the groundwork for unionization attempts.

 NRF advocates for balanced labor laws

 NRF is a member of the Coalition for a Democratic Workplace, which was formed to oppose anti-business and anti-worker labor laws, regulations and rulings that threaten job creation and economic growth.
 NRF supports workplace rules that promote workplace flexibility and economic growth, while opposing onerous policies that intrude on business operations, undermine employees’ privacy rights, and lead to unnecessary costs for retailers.
 NRF worked with the White House and Congress and in the courts to oppose the joint employer, ambush election and micro-union measures.